Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 ### Specify a serializer on a type

 You can also apply the `@Serializable` annotation directly to a type.
-You can use this to specify a serializer for a third-party type when it's used as a generic type argument, for example in `List<Date>`:
+You can use this to specify a custom serializer for a type when it's used as a generic type argument, for example in `List<Date>`:

 ```kotlin
 // Imports the necessary libraries